-Background: Chad Aldeman is an associate partner at Bellwether Education Partners, where he has worked on the Policy and Thought Leadership team since 2012, advising clients and writing on teacher preparation, teacher evaluation, and college- and career-readiness.
+Background: Chad Aldeman is a senior associate partner at Bellwether Education Partners, where he has worked on the Policy and Evaluation team since 2012, advising clients and writing on teacher preparation, teacher evaluation, and college and career readiness.
 He also serves as editor for TeacherPensions.org.
-Previously, Chad was a policy advisor in the Office of Planning, Evaluation, and Policy Development at the U.S. Department of Education, where he worked on ESEA waivers, teacher preparation, and the Teacher Incentive Fund.
-Prior to joining the Department, Chad was a policy analyst with Education Sector.
+Previously, Chad was a policy adviser in the Office of Planning, Evaluation, and Policy Development at the U.S. Department of Education, where he worked on Elementary and Secondary Education Act waivers, teacher preparation, and the Teacher Incentive Fund.
+Prior to joining the department, Chad was a policy analyst with Education Sector.
 He has published reports on state higher education accountability systems, the potential of improving high school accountability by incorporating outcomes data, the school choice process in New York City and Boston, teacher pensions, teacher and principal evaluations, teacher salary schedules, and teacher preparation.
-His work has been featured in the Washington Post, New York Times, InsideHigherEd, Newsday, and the Des Moines Register.
+His work has been featured in the Washington Post, New York Times, Wall Street Journal, InsideHigherEd, Newsday, and the Des Moines Register.
 Chad holds a bachelor’s degree from the University of Iowa and a master’s of public policy degree from the College of William and Mary.

 Experience at Bellwether: policy research and analysis, long- and short-form writing, strategic advising

 Client segments served: state education agencies; product, support, and service organizations; policy organizations; think tanks

 Sample clients: Rhode Island Department of Education, ACT, Stand for Children, the Joyce Foundation, the Laura and John Arnold Foundation